NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/NumberofBedroomsServed``           integer                > NumberofBedrooms                      See [#]_                Number of bedrooms served directly or indirectly
   =============================================  =======  ============  ======================================  ============  ========  ==================================================

-  .. [#] Location choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] Location choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxml_locations` for descriptions.
   .. [#] If Location not provided, defaults to the first present space type: